 ‘WAGS Atlanta” E! (first season aired) – The show, which will premiere later this fall, will follow the lives of the wives and girlfriends of the world’s most popular athletes.
 Cast was named in November and it debuted January 3, 2018.

-“Sister Circle,” WXIA-TV and TV One (airing now) – Daily talk show debuted in the fall of 2017
+“Sister Circle,” WXIA-TV and TV One (season two airing now) – Daily talk show debuted in the fall of 2017.

 “The Gifted” Fox (second season forthcoming) – Family adventure series tells the story of a suburban couple whose ordinary lives are rocked by the sudden discovery that their children possess mutant powers.
 It debuted in September, 2017.
 The show is coming back for a second season.

-“Couples Court With the Cutlers” syndicated show (first season aired) – Trial attorneys Dana and Keith Cutler will be the first married couple to preside over a TV courtroom show with Couples Court.
+“Couples Court With the Cutlers” syndicated show (second season forthcoming) Trial attorneys Dana and Keith Cutler will be the first married couple to preside over a TV courtroom show with Couples Court.
 The series will feature couples in crisis sharing their stories of cheating and get help from the ultimate authorities: a husband and wife team who have been married and practicing law together in the same firm for nearly three decades.
 Show debuted in September, 2017.
 Second season is forthcoming.

 “Tales” BET.
 Debuted June 2017.
 From executive producer Irv “Gotti” Lorenzo comes a one hour scripted anthology series of “song stories” weaving classic hip-hop songs into visually stunning 3-act narratives.
 Far beyond the music video or the live event, “TALES” brings hip-hop alive in a completely new way for television.
 Through songs like NWA’s “F*ck the Police” and Jay-Z’s “99 Problems”, Fetty Wap’s “Trap Queen”, Notorious B.I.G.’s “Story to Tell”, each song’s lyrics are imagined as cinematic adventures with a different director and screenwriter per song story.
 “TALES” introduces an innovative twist to the Hip-Hop culture by reimagining our favorite Hip-Hop songs as we know them into “mini-movies”.
 It is coming back for a second season.

-“Your Move With Andy Staley” syndicated, seen locally Sundays at 8 a.m. on UP TV (First season airing)
+“Your Move With Andy Staley” syndicated, seen locally Sundays at 8 a.m. on UP TV.

-“Flip or Flop Atlanta” HGTV (second season in production) – This spinoff features flipping expert couple Ken and Anita Corsini out of Woodstock, GA.
+“Flip or Flop Atlanta” HGTV (second season produced) – This spinoff features flipping expert couple Ken and Anita Corsini out of Woodstock, GA.
 It debuted July 20, 2017.
-A second season is in production.
+A second season will likely be out later in 2018.

-“Growing Up Hip Hop Atlanta” WE-TV (second season aired) – Spin-off the original show.
-The cast includes: Bow Wow, child hip hop star who grew up under the Tutelage of Snoop and mega-producer, Jermaine Dupri; Shaniah Mauldin, Jermaine Dupri’s biological daughter; Reginae Carter, daughter of rap star Lil’ Wayne; Ayana Fite daughter of The Beastie Boys mainstay, DJ Hurricane; Brandon Barnes, son of famed hip hop manager Ms. Deb and brother of hip hop star Waka Flocka and Zonnique Pullins, daughter of hip hop power couple T.I. and Tiny.
+“Growing Up Hip Hop Atlanta” WE-TV (third season coming) – Spin-off the original show.
+The origincal cast included Bow Wow, child hip hop star who grew up under the Tutelage of Snoop and mega-producer, Jermaine Dupri; Shaniah Mauldin, Jermaine Dupri’s biological daughter; Reginae Carter, daughter of rap star Lil’ Wayne; Ayana Fite daughter of The Beastie Boys mainstay, DJ Hurricane; Brandon Barnes, son of famed hip hop manager Ms. Deb and brother of hip hop star Waka Flocka and Zonnique Pullins, daughter of hip hop power couple T.I. and Tiny.
 It debuted in May, 2017.
 Second season began in 2018.
-No word yet on third season but will keep it in the “live” section for now.
+Third season coming in October with some new cast members.

-“Mama June: From Not to Hot” WE-TV (third season coming in June, 2018) debuted February 24 and concluded March 31 in 2017.
+“Mama June: From Not to Hot” WE-TV (third season airing) debuted February 24 and concluded March 31 in 2017.
 A second season featuring the “Here Comes Honey Boo Boo” star aired in 2018.
-A third season is forthcoming in June, 2018.
+A third season began airing June, 2018.

-“Star” Fox, (second season aired) Lee Daniels story about three women in Atlanta in the music business as part of a girl group.
+“Star” Fox, (third season in production) Lee Daniels story about three women in Atlanta in the music business as part of a girl group.
 Queen Latifah and Benjamin Bratt are regulars.
 The show debuted December 14, 2016.
 Second season aired in 2017-18.
 Third season coming in 2018-19.

-“Dead Silent” Investigation Discovery (third season in production) A snap of a twig.
+“Dead Silent” Investigation Discovery (third season just wrapped) A snap of a twig.
 A rustling leaf.
 In the woods, myth, urban legend, and horror collide with real-life killers.
 Transporting viewers into a vortex of dark mystery and psychological terror, each episode tells the true story of a crime set in a desolate location.First season debuted in the fall of 2016.

-“MacGyver” CBS (second season aired) Starring Kell High School grad Lucas Till, he plays a younger MacGyver who has a way with turning ordinary objects into usable solutions.
+“MacGyver” CBS (third season in production) Starring Kell High School grad Lucas Till, he plays a younger MacGyver who has a way with turning ordinary objects into usable solutions.
 Season one debuted September 23, 2016.
 Second season aired in 2017-18.
 Third season forthcoming.

 “Atlanta” FX (second season aired) A comedy created and starring Donald Glover focused on Atlanta and the hip-hop scene.
 Season one debuted Sept.
 6 to rave reviews.
 Second season aired spring of 2018.
 Third season is forthcoming.